 Study author Dr. Jemianne Bautista-Jia said, “The two treatments were comparably effective [and] UFE resulted in more favorable outcomes.”
 Additionally, the radiology resident at Kaiser Permanente Los Angeles Medical Center noted, women who had UFE had less pain and shorter recovery times.
 Those women also reported greater relief from heavy bleeding.

 These benefits are so clear, but “Patients are often not fully informed of their treatment options…UFE and myomectomy are procedures with similar efficacy and durability for treating fibroids, but the UFE has fewer complications and shorter hospital stays.”
 She hopes these study findings will help raise UFE awareness.
 She encourages all women with fibroids to discuss UFE with their doctors before deciding on a course of treatment.

+Clearly, there is a lot to consider when deciding how to address your fibroid diagnosis.
 Need more information to explore all your treatment options?
 We’re here to help with treatment decisions.
 Schedule an appointment today with our experts, and we’ll help you decide if you’re a candidate for UFE treatment.